POSTED ON Jul 21, 2021 10:15:00 AM / by Real Property Associates

 • Property taxes

-These costs add another $40,000 to your annual real estate operating expenses.
+For this example and the rental property purchased above, these costs add another $40,000 to your annual real estate operating expenses.
 Next, we'll talk about income.

 Calculate Income

-Go back to your operating costs and determine your annual return by subtracting your operating expenses from the annual rental income.
+Next, go back to your operating costs and determine your annual return by subtracting your operating expenses from the annual rental income.
 After one year, your new investment made a profit of $61,280.

 Find Your Return On Investment

-While you might (or might not) be pleased with $60k in revenue after the first year, that number isn't the ROI (return on investment).
-To calculate that number, divide the annual return ($61,280) by the total purchase price (including all initial costs).
-Your ROI based on these hypothetical numbers is .072.
-Since ROI is a profitability ratio, transform that number into a percentage by multiplying it by 100.
+• Since ROI is a profitability ratio, transform that number into a percentage by multiplying it by 100.
 You'll now see that the ROI in this scenario is 7.2%.

 How to Improve ROI